mikedefrancis/vimrc/README.md

       :make      Run make and capture output
       :cn        Jump to file containing make error :cc        Show make error message
+      :Delete    delete file in buffer
+      :SudoEdit  edit a file using sudo
+      :Find      use find and output results to quickfix window :Chmod     change the permission of the current file

 * PLUGINS: